marcaube/marcaube.github.io/_posts/2016-03-10-putting-myself-out-there.md

 Of course you can't have the answer to every possible question, and you are not expected to.
 People will come from different angles and get stuck on different details.
 You won't be able to anticipate and prepare for every question.
 Take it as an opportunity to dig deeper into the subject.
 Just be honest about what you don't know, and offer to find the answers.

 In retrospect, I'm glad that I took the time to respond to the CFP.
-It's given me the opportunity to see I side of conferences I've never seen before.
+It's given me the opportunity to see a side of conferences I've never seen before.
 I've met some new people, and made some new friends – hopefully they feel the same way!

 I also had the chance to bring 10 of my colleagues with me, and for some it was their first conference.
 I was delighted to see the spark in their eyes as they stepped out of a talk that blew their mind.
 The whole team was bombarded with tools and ideas.
 If you code "in a vacuum", a lot of ideas at conferences will be out-of-your-box.
 That's a good thing.